Isaac-Svi/react-express-starter/README.md

 Rename the project folder to a name of your choice.

-Then install the dependencies, first cd into the project folder.

-Then run the following code:
+cd into the project folder, then run the following code to install dependencies:

     npm i && cd client && npm i